-Travel 'chaos': Long delays at Auckland Airport due to IT issue
+Travel 'chaos': Long delays at Auckland Airport due to 'worldwide' IT issue

-Travellers are experiencing long delays at Auckland Airport, apparently because of a computer problem.
+Travellers are experiencing long delays at Auckland Airport, apparently because of a worldwide customs software outage.

 NZME radio producer Max Middleton said the crowds were building up at the international terminal.